vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 endpoint to the Tanzu Mission Control service, or providing a kubeconfig to an existing Tanzu Cluster as shown above.

+Note: The `tanzu context current --short` command prints a compact form of the current context.
+This can be used in prompts to help users keep track of which context the tanzu CLI is currently interacting with.

 #### Creating a Tanzu Context

 The context of type "tanzu" can be created using interactive login (default mechanism) or by utilizing an API Token